 Ride a Horse Around Gili Trawangan

-Motorized transport simply doesn't exist on the Gili Islands; it's prohibited by law (though there's some doubt about battery-powered bikes, which this writer has seen at least once).
+Motorized transport simply doesn't exist on the Gili Islands; it's prohibited by law (though there's some doubt about battery-powered bikes).
 To go any faster than a walking pace, you'll need a bicycle… or you'll need a horse.

-These rides can be arranged through your resort, or directly at Sunset Stables (phone: +62 859 3501 2836); expect to pay about $25 for the experience.Continue to 3 of 7 below.
+These rides can be arranged through your resort, or directly at Sunset Stables.

 Dine Cheap at the Night Market

-A combination of permanent shops and kaki lima (Indonesian food carts) marks Gili Trawangan's most popular nighttime foodie haunt, the Night Market (location on Google Maps).
+A combination of permanent shops and kaki lima (Indonesian food carts) marks Gili Trawangan's most popular nighttime foodie haunt, the Night Market.

 Located next to the main public jetty, the Night Market is the island's equivalent of the “town center”: the stores close to the Night Market hawk all sorts of goods, not just food.
 The alleyways leading off from the Night Market have stores selling dry goods, books, and even medical services.

-But food is what you're at the Night Market for, and it certainly doesn't disappoint: nasi campur (“mixed rice”) with your choice of meat, seafood or vegetables; newly-grilled seafood; Indonesian soups like soto and bakso; and nasi goreng (fried rice).
-Choose an item from this list of Indonesian street food favorites, and you'll likely find it served hot at the Night Market.
+But food is what you're at the Night Market for, and it certainly doesn't disappoint: the campur (“mixed rice”) with your choice of meat, seafood or vegetables; newly-grilled seafood; Indonesian soups like soto and bakso; and nasi goreng (fried rice).

 Party Every Night of the Week

 The Trawangan party circuit traditionally hops between a few established bars on the island.
-Monday parties take place at Blue Marlin (location on Google Maps; phone: +62 370 6132424) a dive shop with a “F—k Mondays” party attitude with Djs playing house music from the balcony.
+Monday parties take place at Blue Marlin, a dive shop with an “F—k Mondays” party attitude with DJs playing house music from the balcony.

-Wednesday parties go down at Tir Na Nog (location on Google Maps; phone: +62 370 6139463; tirnanogbar.com), the “biggest Irish bar on the smallest island” where the chummy Celtic vibe warms the coldest of hearts.
+Wednesday parties go down at Tir Na Nog, the “biggest Irish bar on the smallest island” where the chummy Celtic vibe warms the coldest of hearts.

-For every other day of the week save Sundays, troop to Sama-Sama (location on Google Maps) and groove to live Bob Marley tunes with an Indonesian accent (“Babee don't worree /... about a theeng”).
+For every other day of the week save Sundays, troop to Sama-Sama and groove to live Bob Marley tunes with an Indonesian accent (“Babee don't worree / about a theeng”).

 Explore the Gili Islands' Undersea Underbelly

-We took a short, somewhat seasickness-inducing fastboat ride to a snorkeling spot off Gili Air, finding ourselves immersed in some of the clearest shallows we've ever seen.
-The fish playing amidst the corals, the rays of sunlight dappling the sea floor, and the occasional turtle seeking refuge from the tourists made the Gili Air snorkeling jaunt our most memorable part of the trip.
+Take a short, somewhat seasickness-inducing fast boat ride to a snorkeling spot off Gili Air, finding yourselves immersed in some of the clearest shallows you'll ever see.
+The fish playing amidst the corals, the rays of sunlight dappling the sea floor, and the occasional turtle seeking refuge from the tourists will make the Gili Air snorkeling jaunt one of the most memorable parts of your trip.